Jura (department): Members of the National Assembly

-In the 2017 legislative election, Jura elected the following representatives to the National Assembly:
+In the 2024 legislative election, Jura elected the following representatives to the National Assembly:

 Climate

 The climate of the Jura varies greatly by elevation.
 The lower valleys are temperate and pleasant, but the high mountain valleys have bitterly cold winters.

 Economy

 Jura is a wine-growing region.
 The Jura wines are very distinctive and unusual wines, such as vin jaune, which is made by a similar process to sherry, developing under a flor of yeast.
 This is made from the local Savagnin grape variety.
 Other grape varieties include Poulsard, Trousseau, and Chardonnay.

-The department contains no industrial cities: the few towns function as administrative and commercial centres serving Jura's rural economy.
+The département contains no industrial cities: the few towns function as administrative and commercial centres serving Jura's rural economy.
 In the absence of large-scale industrial enterprises, small artisanal businesses play an important role.
 The Jura CFA (Centre for apprenticeship and training) recently recorded 752 current apprenticeships in trades such as building, baking, butchery, hair dressing, car repairing, sales and other non-factory based occupations.